Remote Work — 52 min

-When you hire Italian workers as full-time employees, you need to have a legal entity in the country to manage the workforce.
-You can do so by opening a branch of your company, but this option is costly, time consuming, and only makes sense if you are a larger organization with plans to open a permanent office in the country.
+When you hire Italian workers as full-time employees, you must have a legal entity in the country to manage the workforce.
+You can do so by opening your own local entity in Italy, but this option can be costly and time-consuming.
+Opening an entity only makes sense only if you have plans to open a permanent office in the country.

-If the first option doesn't work for you, you can look for an employer of record with an already established entity in the country.
-An EOR acts as the legal employer on paper, hiring and paying employees on your behalf in the country.
-In this case, the fees are lower than opening your own entity, the payment management process becomes seamless, and you don't have to worry about the taxes.
+If you don’t have the budget or need to open an Italian entity, consider using an employer of record with an already established entity in Italy.
+An EOR acts as the legal employer on paper, hiring and paying employees on your behalf in a country.

 You can hire workers in Italy as independent contractors instead of full-time employees for fixed-term or occasional projects.
-As long as your workers are legally classified as contractors, you don't need an entity in Italy.
-Businesses are free to use fund transfer systems like PayPal or Remote’s Contractor Management tool to transfer funds to independent contractors.
+As long as your workers are correctly classified as contractors, you don't need an entity in Italy.
+See Remote’s Contractor Misclassification Tool to assess your contractor misclassification risk.

-Since Italy is part of the EU, workers expect to be paid in euros.
-Contractors may be paid in multiple currencies, if they choose, but most will prefer the euro.
-Full-time employees are required to receive their pay in euros.
+Because Italy is part of the EU, workers expect payment in Euros.
+Contractors can be paid in multiple currencies if they choose, but most will prefer the Euro.
+Full-time employees in Italy are required to receive their pay in Euros.

-When you’re paying employees in Italy, it's crucial to understand how taxes function in the country.
-The tax brackets in Italy will affect the salary workers expect to receive, as well as what you’ll be required to withhold on their behalf.
-For more information about taxes for remote employees, you can check out this guide.
+When paying employees in Italy, it's crucial to understand how taxes function in the country.
+The tax brackets in Italy will affect the salary workers expect to receive and what your company is required to withhold on their behalf.
+Be sure to manage taxes for remote employees carefully, as noncompliance can lead to a steep bill.

 In Italy, there is no "exempt" tax bracket.
 Anyone who makes money in the country must pay taxes under five tax brackets.
 You can find these brackets here for the 2022 tax year:

 Here's how Italy taxes salaries and other compensations:

 In Italy, the entirety of a person's monetary compensation is taxable.
-Employer contributions and allowances for rent, cars, and tuition are also considered part of the salary and taxable at the same rate.
-Furthermore, bonuses and other variable compensations are also taxed at a flat 10%.
+Employer contributions and allowances for rent, cars, and tuition are considered part of salary and are taxable at the same rate.
+Bonuses and other variable compensations are also taxed at a flat 10%.